dlowe24/SpinningVinylRecord/README.md

 3. Change the audio_path variable to the location of the audio file.

+Run npm install and then node app.js.

-Run node app.js and it converts and places the final output inside merge_outputs directory.
+It converts and places the final output inside merge_outputs directory.